ffuf/ffuf/README.md

   -recursion          Scan recursively.
 Only FUZZ keyword is supported, and URL (-u) has to end in it. (default: false) -recursion-depth    Maximum recursion depth. (default: 0) -recursion-strategy Recursion strategy: "default" for a redirect based, and "greedy" to recurse on all matches (default: default)
-  -replay-proxy       Replay matched requests using this proxy.
+  -recursion-status   Recurses on responses with the given status (default: 301,302,303,307,308) -replay-proxy       Replay matched requests using this proxy.
   -sni                Target TLS SNI, does not support FUZZ keyword -timeout            HTTP request timeout in seconds. (default: 10)